 While Jonah helps with the winemaking, Sarah is the primary winemaker.
 At harvest they want the grapes to be ripe and balanced.
 They strive to make wine from fruit with a lower pH, higher natural acidity and lower alcohol.
 Her approach is gentle and completely non-manipulative in the winery – more old school in its feel yet paying close attention to details.
 She prefers to showcase the varietal and the site – a several days cold soak before fermentation begins and post-fermentation, avoiding any sort of extended maceration.
 She limits the use of new French oak during the aging.
 And never fines or filters.

-The 2017 Pilcrow Cabernet Sauvignon Ghost Block Vineyard (100% varietal) is dark ruby in color with a freshness across the bouquet – with aromas of red cherry, raspberry and as the wine opens further hints of dried herbs.
-Plenty of depth across the palate offering flavors of red berries, currants and cherry.
-There is a finesse and a balance in this style of wine that is extremely gratifying – revealing the finer nuances of both the varietal and site – characteristics that are typically lost in riper contemporary bottlings from the Napa Valley.
-Lingers with a light grip of tannins – the wine’s textural feel is a highly appealing attribute on the finish.
+The 2017 Pilcrow Cabernet Sauvignon Ghost Block Vineyard (100% varietal) is dark ruby in color with a freshness across the bouquet showing aromas of red cherry, raspberry and as the wine opens further hints of dried herbs.
+There is plenty of depth across the palate with flavors of red berries, currants and cherry.
+There is a finesse and a balance in this style of wine that is extremely gratifying – revealing the finer nuances of both the varietal and site – characteristics that are typically lost in riper contemporary bottlings from Napa Valley.
+It lingers with a light grip of tannins; the wine’s textural feel is a highly appealing attribute on the finish.

 To borrow from the social media world, this is a wine without any Instagram filters.
 Only 175 cases of this beauty were produced – it is one of the top wines we tried from the 2017 vintage in the Napa Valley.